Zulko/wiki_dump_extractor/README.md

 There are many reasons why you might want to convert the dump to Avro.
 The original `xml.bz2` dump is 22Gb but very slow to read from (250/s), the uncompressed dump is 107Gb, relatively fast to read (this library uses lxml which reads thousands of pages per second), however 50% of the pages in there are empty redirect pages.

-The following code converts the batch to a 28G avro dump that only contains the 12 million real pages, and will be much faster to read.
+The following code converts the batch to a 28G avro dump that only contains the 12 million real pages, stores redirects in a fast LMDB database, and creates an index for quick page lookups.
 The operation takes ~40 minutes depending on your machine.

 ```python
 from wiki_dump_extractor import WikiXmlDumpExtractor